someOaks/androidProject/README.md

 # Working title: "movementAnalizer".

-This android project must be imported into a convenient development environment and easy to build.
+This android project must be imported into a convenient development environment and just build.